Ken1989/fsd_sba/README.md

 6. Create Admin_service
 7. Config Server Integration of services
 8. Create gateway server and integrate config server
+9. Coding for user service include JPA, controller related MVC
+10. Integrade swagger into user_service and do the API test
+11. Create the system management service

+#Back_end
+#Gateway
+1. Finished the gateway config and jwt security component
+2. Setting the router for each service instance
+3. Seeting the zuul and ribbon

+#System_service

 # Front-end
 1. Create the source code of front end by Angular
+2. Install the zorro core
+3. Create the layout, one is login layout and other is homepage
+4. Seting the router

+ # Database
+1. Create the instance for every service
+ 	--System db include (admin, user, mentor, permission config basic information) CREATE DATABASE `sba_system` CHARACTER SET utf8 COLLATE utf8_general_ci;

+ 	--Training db include (include td, training process, skills of mentor) CREATE DATABASE `sba_training` CHARACTER SET utf8 COLLATE utf8_general_ci;

+ 	--Payment db include (account, payment record) CREATE DATABASE `sba_payment` CHARACTER SET utf8 COLLATE utf8_general_ci;

+ 2. DDL

+#Question
+1. Different module has the same function, how to aviod this problme
+2. If each module use the config server, then how to choose right properties